niallam22/lottie/README.md

 - Cross-browser testing

 ## Bugs and issues
-- Layering issue when highlighted markers overlap because the advanced markers are rendered to separate root elements which fixes the layer they are in
+- Layering issue when highlighted markers overlap neighbouring markers.
+The advanced markers are rendered to separate root elements which fixes the layer they are in.
+This means the render logic has to change so highlighted markers are re-rendered to the top layer.

 ## Getting Started